Shifta War: Start of the insurgency

 The conflict began in the weeks leading up to Kenya's independence, as a few hundred Somalis in the NFD took up arms.
 Hoping to achieve unification with Somalia through a rebellion, NPPPP supporters formed the Northern Frontier Districts Liberation Movement (NFDLM).
 The NFDLM was divided into two separate groups, centered around the Hawiye and the Darod clans respectively.
 The former faction was active between Wajir, Moyale, and Mandera, whereas the latter was led by Maalim Mohammed Stamboul and operated near Garissa and Somalia's southwestern border.
 Non-Somalis such as Turkana would also join the insurgents; members of these ethnic groups were mostly motivated by the fear of restrictions on their movement and lifestyle imposed by the Kenyan government.
 Despite the insurgents' differing background and internal divisions, they were united by their opposition to the centralism associated with Kenya.
 Separatists believed that Somalia would interfere less with their affairs, keeping state control weak and thus maintain the local livelihoods which were adapted to a frontier zone with weak state presence.

 The province thus entered a period of running skirmishes between the Kenya Army and Somali-backed NFDLM insurgents.
-The first high-profile victims were two Borana leaders, the first African District Commissioner Dabaso Wabera and tribal chief Haji Galma Dido, who were assassinated while a route to Isiolo to urge locals not to back the secessionists.
+The first high-profile victims were two Borana leaders, the first African District Commissioner Dabaso Wabera and tribal chief Haji Galma Dido, who were assassinated while en route to Isiolo to urge locals not to back the secessionists.
 The two assassins were Somali residents of Kenya who later escaped across the Somali border.
 In November 1963 the security situation in the NFD rapidly declined as the shifta began directly attacking police and army personnel.
 Kenya was granted independence on 12 December, and in response NPPPP militants staged evening attacks on northern police stations and administrative posts.
 These attacks led the NPPPP leadership to publicly distance itself from the shiftas, and declare that it would work toward a union with Somalia through "constitutional means".
 This move effectively meant that the party contributed to the delegitimization the insurgents.

 Jomo Kenyatta (pictured 1966) tried to suppress the rebellion without empowering the Kenya Army.